rajington/windowsapp/README.md

 ## Todo

-* Add option to auto-reload your config file when it changes
 * Add a repl somehow?
 Not sure the best UI yet...
 * Bug Kyle to make some nice JS helper functions for NSColor maybe?
 * Rip out JSCocoa and just use JavascriptCore maybe?